 While all that is exciting and we have our hopes up about Freemasonry, I am sure (as all you experienced brethren know), being a newly entered apprentice is fun, exciting but sometimes a bit confusing.

-That is why we’ve took to our Facebook page and asked the brethren of the page to offer ONE single piece of advice for the new EAs that are joining here.
+That is why we’ve taken to our Facebook page and asked the brethren of the page to offer ONE single piece of advice for the new EAs that are joining the fraternity.

 Study: Do Your Work

 You get out what you put into Freemasonry.
 Right now you don’t have much “work” to do but we’re not only talking about studying your obligations, also study about Freemasonry in general.

 If you’re a new EA in Freemasonry, there is a lot of things that you should know.